intuit/sdbport/README.md

 ## Known Limitations

-* Only performs a single query for exports, which gives it a maxmimum of 1,000 entries.
-* Single serialiazed process.
+* Single serialiazed process for import.
+Need to switch to batch put attributes.
 * Only supports importing into empty domain.

 ## Contributing